 The open window runs April 15 through June 30, and the competitive round ends the last working day of August by 5:00 p.m.
 Central Time.

-Because processing follows a first‑come, first‑serve rule, you should treat the April‑June window as your primary deadline reminders.
+Because processing follows a first-come, first-served rule, you should treat the April–June window as your primary deadline, especially when leveraging new technologies.

-Your timing strategy should also account for utility‑allowance requests, which require filing at least 30 days before the August deadline and need roughly ten working days to process.
+Your timing strategy should also account for utility-allowance requests, which require filing at least 30 days before the August deadline and need roughly ten working days to process, often coordinated with local charities.

 Meet each cutoff to avoid disqualification in time.